History of Stephen Colbert in Timeline

 Loading Video...

-On June 5, 2009, Stephen Colbert arrived in Baghdad, Iraq, to film a week of shows called "Operation Iraqi Stephen: Going Commando" sponsored by the USO.
-During the first episode, Colbert had his hair cropped in a military style.
+On June 5, 2009, Colbert arrived in Baghdad, Iraq, to film "Operation Iraqi Stephen: Going Commando" sponsored by the USO.
+During the first episode, he had his hair cropped in a military style as a show of support for the troops.
+President Barack Obama made a cameo appearance.

-2009: Colbert voices President of the U.S. in Monsters vs. Aliens
+2009: Colbert voices president in Monsters vs. Aliens

 January 2010: Grammy Award for Best Comedy Album